Guidance

 Formic acid is mainly used as a preservative and antibacterial agent in livestock feed.
 It is sprayed on animal feed or fresh hay to reduce the rate of decay and is used as a pesticide to treat and control mites that infest honey bee hives.
 It is also used to manufacture other chemicals, in wart removal treatments and may be found in household descalers.

-Formic acid and the environment
+How formic acid gets into the environment

 Formic acid can enter the environment during its production and use in industry.
 It may leach into water and soil where it biodegrades and vapours in the air will be degraded by sunlight.
+As a result, there are very low levels of formic acid in the environment.

 Exposure to formic acid

 The general population may be exposed to low levels of formic acid in consumer products such as wart removers and descaling products.
 Exposure from the correct use of these products would not be expected to cause adverse health effects.
-The stings of some ants and stinging nettles may contain a small amount of formic acid, which may be a source of low level exposure.

 Exposure to formic acid may occur in workplaces in which it is used or manufactured.
-Safe limits are enforced to protect employees.
+Safe limits are enforced to protect the employees.
 Such levels are below those that are thought to cause harmful effects.

 How exposure to formic acid could affect your health